The Gilmore Family

 Gilmore provided for his family through the early years of emancipation by continuing to employ himself in the skills he likely acquired as a slave – carpentry, saddle-making, and farming.
 He is listed in the 1880 Census as a farmer, rather than a laborer, indicating he held control over his own crop production.
 Additional cash income was most likely derived from the Gilmore’s two older sons’ work as wage laborers.
 Archaeological surveys uncovered multiple beads, buttons, and sewing materials under the cabin floor suggesting that Polly Gilmore contributed to the family’s income as well, as a seamstress.
 Beyond his skills in manual labor, Gilmore was also noted for his intellect and character.
 He was listed in an official Freedman’s Bureau document as one among six other Orange County “colored” men known for his ability to read and write, being of “good character and not disfranchized.”

-Gilmore built his cabin in the early years of the 1870s from the remains of the deserted Confederate camp just to the north and subsequently established a homestead for his wife and children.
+Gilmore built his first cabin in the 1860s from the remains of the deserted Confederate officers camp and subsequently established a homestead for his wife and children.
+In 1873, the Gilmores saved enough to build the cabin that the Montpelier Foundation restored and is open to the public today.
 For freedmen, land ownership provided sustenance and shelter for their families and also secured their role as members of the community.
 However, Gilmore constructed the cabin on property belonging to another man – Dr. James A. Madison, President James Madison’s nephew.
 Madison’s nephew eventually sold this land to George Gilmore on February 28, 1901, shortly before Madison’s death.
 After having occupied the property for thirty years, the ninety-one-year-old Gilmore purchased the 16.1 acres on which the cabin now sits for $560.
 George Gilmore died a free yeoman farmer at the age of 95 in July 1905.
 He left his property to Polly who owned and may have occupied the land until her death in late 1908.

 At least three more generations of Gilmores occupied the cabin until the 1930s.
 In 1909, William, the third son of George and Polly, moved into the home of his late parents, along with his wife Albertha (b.
 1879).
 The 1910 Census states that William and Bertha occupied the cabin with six of their children.
 By 1911, the tax assessment records show that the value of the total buildings on the property doubled as a result of “erecting buildings and planting a valuable orchard thereon; enclosing the same with a substantial fence, and otherwise materially increasing its value.”
 This extensive improvement to the property at this time likely included the addition of the frame portion of the structure to the original log building.
 This one-room addition has since been removed to return the cabin to its original 1870s condition.